reactjs/react.dev/content/docs/concurrent-mode-patterns.md

 Whether or not it's an appropriate tradeoff depends on the situation.
 But it's a handy tool, especially when the content doesn't change noticeably between items, and the user might not even realize they were looking at a stale version for a second.

 It's worth noting that `useDeferredValue` is not *only* useful for data fetching.
 It also helps when an expensive component tree causes an interaction (e.g. typing in an input) to be sluggish.
-Just like we can "defer" a value that takes too long to fetch (and show its old value despite others components updating), we can do this with trees that take too long to render.
+Just like we can "defer" a value that takes too long to fetch (and show its old value despite other components updating), we can do this with trees that take too long to render.

 For example, consider a filterable list like this: